wiigg/wiigg.dev/content/post/mcit-complete.md

 DisableComments: false
 ---

-It is with great satisfaction that I announce the completion of my Master's degree in Computer Science at University of Pennsylvania.
-This academic journey has been a challenging yet enriching experience that demanded dedication, perseverance, and the ability to balance a full-time role at Microsoft with part-time studies.
-The gratification I feel is immeasurable, knowing that I have worked tirelessly to achieve my academic goals while still maintaining professional responsibilities - not to mention an internal job move and the purchase of my first home.
+Well, I've finally done it - this week marks the completion of my Master's degree in Computer Science (MCIT) at University of Pennsylvania.
+It's been an intense yet enriching ride, requiring copious amounts of resilience, perseverance and the juggling of a full-time role at Microsoft with life's other responsibilities.

-Throughout the MCIT programme, I have acquired a plethora of technical skills and knowledge, solidifying my fundamentals in computer science.
-I have also gained a deep appreciation for the ever-evolving nature of this field, which constantly challenges and inspires me to stay on top of the latest advancements.
-Overall, this journey has been an excellent opportunity to develop my critical thinking and problem-solving skills, and I am confident that it will be a significant asset as I embark on new endeavors.
+Three years has flashed by in an instant.
+It only seems that yesterday I was writing my personal statement and asking trusted friends and colleagues for their references.
+It's hard to truly grasp just how far I've come since then; newfound problem-solving skills and comprehension of computer science are now taken for granted.

+As I step into what's next, I'm filled with intrigue about where my augmented map of the world will take me.
+The light in the cave of knowledge now burns brighter.